blender-visual-investigation/knowledge-base/docs/module-1-3d-blender/1-1-introduction-to-3d/Part-1-The-Mathematical-Context.md

 ---
-title: 1.1 The Mathematical Context
+title: The Mathematical Context
 description: Beginner DescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescriptionDescription

 ---

-# Part 1: The Mathematical Context (Pure Geometry)
+# The Mathematical Context

 Aimed at complete beginners.
 The beatuy of Blender is that you don't have to know all this to work with Blender, but having an intuition of what the terms that you will encounter mean, or how they relate to eachother within a broader context might prove helpful.
 Understanding the fundamental concepts of 3D space and coordinate systems.
 These principles are what Blender, or any software that uses 3D in one way or another are built upon.
 I want to show you how I have come to understand them.
 I want to be very thorough and slightly philosophical, blame my bachelors.
 To me this works best, and I hope for you to, I'll try to keep it as simple as I can.
 You don't need this information just to work with Blender, but understanding it will help you grasp what you are doing at a fundamental level and will help you if you decide to introduce working with geometry nodes in Blender later on in your journey.